WPF9500/7390-Portfolio/README.md

 3.run read.Json.py to get each track's audio analysis, and we save all data into Data_Json folder.

 Use Mysql to combine all these data into one csv file which we saved as Full_data.csv

+### License
+This project is licensed under the MIT License - see the LICENSE.md(LICENSE.md) file for details